slint-ui/slint/docs/src/content/docs/reference/builtins/colors.md

 Use the colors namespace to select colors by their name.
 For example you can use `Colors.aquamarine` or `Colors.bisque`.
 The entire list of names is very long.
 You can find a complete list in the [CSS Specification](https://www.w3.org/TR/css-color-3/#svg-color).

-These color names are available both in the global scope, and in the `Colors` namespace.
+These color names are available in scope of `color` and `brush` expressions, as well as in the `Colors` namespace.

 ```slint no-test
 // Using the Colors namespace